muldjord/skyscraper/ARTWORK.md

 * wheel
 * marquee

+If the resource attribute is left out the layer will simply be transparent.
+This is useful when aligning nested layers that differ in size across games.

 #### 'x' and 'y' attributes (Optional)
 X and Y coordinates for placement.
 Relative to 'align' and 'valign' and the parent layer.
 Either can be left out in which case it will be set to 0.